-- Defending publicly-traded retail financial institution and a large advertising agency against trademark and copyright claims brought by a movie studio involving the quotation “Nobody Puts Baby in the Corner” from “Dirty Dancing.”
+- Successfully defended publicly-traded retail financial institution and a large advertising agency against trademark and copyright claims brought by a movie studio involving the quotation “Nobody Puts Baby in the Corner” from “Dirty Dancing.”

 - Won complete dismissal of all claims for a publicly-traded financial technology company in claims brought by a pre-IPO investor.

 - Successfully advised leading boutique fitness start-up and family office investor group in dispute with private equity firm involving pre-IPO stock sale resulting in completed transaction on all of clients’ pre-dispute terms.

-- Defending the national trade association for the sport of polo in multiple trademark litigations and arbitrations brought by a fashion company with no historical connection to the sport that uses a polo player as a trademark.
+- Successfully defended the national trade association for the sport of polo in multiple trademark litigations and arbitrations brought by a fashion company with no historical connection to the sport that uses a polo player as a trademark.

 - Won dismissal of a lawsuit brought by publicly-traded fashion company against the governing body for the sport of polo in U.S. involving trademark claims arising from the sales of licensed goods in India.